Access-Time/LensCore/docs/en/docker-hub.md

 - `latest` - Latest stable release
 - `0.1.x` - Specific version tags
-- Versions are automatically published on push to main branch
+- Versions are automatically published when a GitHub release is created

 ## Troubleshooting